marchaesen/vcxsrv/mesalib/docs/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 -  `Python <https://www.python.org/>`__ - Python is required.
 When
-   building with scons 2.7 is required.
+   building with SCons 2.7 is required.
 When building with meson 3.5 or newer is required.
 -  `Python Mako module <http://www.makotemplates.org/>`__ - Python Mako
    module is required.
 Version 0.8.0 or later should work.
 -  lex / yacc - for building the Mesa IR and GLSL compiler.

-   On Linux systems, flex and bison versions 2.5.35 and 2.4.1, respectively, (or later) should work.
-On Windows with MinGW, install flex and bison with:
+   On Linux systems, Flex and Bison versions 2.5.35 and 2.4.1, respectively, (or later) should work.
+On Windows with MinGW, install Flex and Bison with:

    ::